Manchien/Crane-Machine-Game/README.md

 node server.js
 ```

-The game will be running at `http://localhost:8080/WebContent/`.
+The game will be running at `http://localhost:3001`.
 Open this URL in your browser.

-*(Note: The user mentioned port 3001, but the current server is configured for 8080.
-Please use the URL above.)*

 ---